 - Swipe Cards- Using the same technology that a credit card does, magnetic stripe cards can be swiped across a magnetic reader to transfer information.
 The black stripe can hold a much longer data set than a Wiegand card, and while the overall principle is similar to a Wiegand card, the magnets are not permanently encoded, so they can be rewritten as needed.
 However, magnetic fields or general wear-and-tear can corrupt the data strip.
 This is a common access control system Tampa businesses use.

-Securing Your Entry Doors
+Securing Your Entry Doors at Tampa

 - Prox Cards (RFID)- Contactless credentials generally utilize Radio Frequency Identification to transmit data that is stored on a microchip.
 Prox cards are proprietary, so there are no established standards or compatibility between manufacturers.
 They are also quite vulnerable to being copied or rewritten, although the copier would need to get very close.